Aditya-Alexander/Pet-Feeder/README.md

 10. Now everything is set to go, you can test it using the Blynk app or manually.

 ---
-Here is the [`Detailed Report`](Project%20Report.pdf) of the above project with some proposed modification to the system and here are the some of the name of the [webpages](Websites.txt) for reference for the project.
+Here is the [`Detailed Report`](Project%20Report.pdf) of the above project with some proposed modification to the system and here are the some of the name of the [`Webpages`](Websites.txt) for reference for the project.